 The Michigan City, Village, and Township Revenue Sharing Program (CVTRS) sets specific requirements that local governments must meet to qualify to receive state revenue sharing funds.
 One of the key requirements of CVTRS is that cities make readily available to the public by December 1st “a citizen’s guide and a performance dashboard of their local finances, including a recognition of their unfunded liabilities.”

 This Citizen’s Guide is published in accordance with the requirements of CVTRS.
 We have used the state-recommended reporting template in preparing the Guide.
-Because of the required time frame for submission, it is not possible to include audited financial data for the most recent fiscal year completed June 30, 2015.
+This report includes financial data from the audited financial statements of the most recently completed fiscal year which ended June 30, 2016.